isabella232/ContentTypeDeploymentPnP/README.md

 ### Usage

 Please download and modify the CSV before starting.
-Note that you may use this script for purely Site Column/Content Type creation by omitting any data for the Document Library column.

 1. Start PowerShell on your machine

-2. Run the below command to invoke the current version of the script:
+2. Run the below command to invoke the current(master) version of the script:

 ```
 Invoke-Expression (New-Object Net.WebClient).DownloadString(‘https://github.com/OnePlaceSolutions/ContentTypeDeploymentPnP/raw/master/DeployECTToSitesDoclibs.ps1’)